 When I was pregnant with my second baby, I was giddy with excitement about holding a newborn again.
-Seemingly over months, my firstborn had transformed from being a tiny baby to a busy toddler, so I was more than ready to have some of that sleepy newborn time again.
+Overnight it seemed, my firstborn had transformed from being a tiny baby to a busy toddler, so I was more than ready to have some of that sleepy newborn time again.

 Not only this, but I felt super confident about having another baby – after all, I was doing great with my firstborn, how much harder could it get?

 Lots, it turns out.
-Here are 5 surprising challenges I encountered when baby number two came along:
+Here are five surprising challenges I encountered when baby number two came along:

 1. Breastfeeding was no longer idyllic